 The Energy Star program has helped improve efficiency in more than 60 product categories since 1992.
 Between 1993 and 2009, energy consumption decreased by about 14% per household.
 Around 80% of refrigerators are now Energy Star-qualified.

 2) Energy Star Qualified Refrigeration Products

-Commercial refrigerators and freezers earned an Energy Star badge is usually around 40% more energy-efficient than standard models.
+Commercial refrigerators and freezers earn an Energy Star badge and are usually around 40% more energy-efficient than standard models.
 Thanks to improved compressors and insulation, commercial refrigerators today are much more energy-efficient than past refrigerators.

-These new freezer maintenance tips mean that it’s in the best interest of companies to reduce the energy use of their products as much as possible.
+These new freezer maintenance tips mean that it’s in companies’ best interest to reduce their products’ energy use as much as possible.
 These products have a positive impact on the environment and increase the lifespan of your equipment.

 Commercial refrigerators and freezers must be cold constantly, so they operate 24 hours a day, 365 days a year.
 Unsurprisingly, they’re one of the most energy-intensive products in the marketplace.

 3) Energy Efficiency in Commercial Refrigeration

 Commercial refrigeration equipment uses even more energy than home refrigerators.
 Like the types used in supermarkets, large commercial refrigerators can expend as much as 17,000 kilowatt-hours of power per year.
 Larger commercial freezers consume even more – up to 38,000 kilowatt-hours of power a year.